-85.2.1 Measurement Systems
+6.2 Measurement Systems

-Figure 85.2 shows a block diagram of a generic measurement instrument.
-The blocks of a measurement system can be grouped into three major types: the real world (representing the physical quantity to be acquired), the interface block (with the sensor), and the core (e.g., the instrumentation itself).
+Figure 6.2 shows a block diagram of a generic measurement instrument.
+The blocks of a measurement system can be grouped into three major types: the real world (representing the physical quantity to be acquired), the interface block (with the sensor), and the core (e.g., the instrument itself).